javier-lopez/javier.io/blog/en/_posts/2014-04-08-backups-git-rsync-rdiff-backup.md

 **[![](/assets/img/96.png)](/assets/img/96.png)**

 I took the weekend to review my personal backup strategy and this is the result.
-A [script](https://github.com/chilicuil/learn/blob/master/sh/is/backup-remote-rsync) to be allocated in the machines backing up, eg:
+Besides using git to track current projects (which also provides very good integrated backup) I created a [script](https://github.com/chilicuil/learn/blob/master/sh/is/backup-remote-rsync) to be allocated in the machines backing up, eg:

     $ backup-remote-rsync #will backup $HOME by default
     $ backup-remote-rsync -u admin -i /home/admin/.ssh/id_rsa /var/www /etc